TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_screen_12864.md

 Menu files must be uploaded to allow the display to generate the correct information.
 This can be done in two ways.
 First, obtain the recommended menu files from [here](https://github.com/jadonmmiller/UltimateDuetMenuSystem/releases/)

-### Method 1
+### Method 1 - Wifi Mode only

-Extract the contents of the zip file you downloaded above and place them in a folder called "menu" on the SD card of the SKR-RRF-E3.
+Extract the contents of the zip file you downloaded above and place them in a folder called "Menu" on the SD card of the GTR.

 ### Method 2